viraljain7/nodeJS-backend-production-setup/README.md

    > npm install --save-dev eslint @eslint/js @types/eslint__js typescript typescript-eslint
    > ```

-- create an `eslint.config.js` config file in the root of your project, and populate it with the following:
+- create an `eslint.config.mjs` config file in the root of your project, and populate it with the following:

   > ```js
   > // @ts-check